d12frosted/elpa-mirror/gnu/consult-readme.txt

   model fits best for you!

   • The builtin completion UI, which pops up the `*Completions*' buffer.
-  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI.
+  • The builtin `icomplete-vertical-mode' in Emacs 28.
-  • [selectrum by Radon Rosborough]: Alternative vertical completion system.
+  • [selectrum by Radon Rosborough]: Alternative vertical UI, predecessor of Vertico.
-  • [icomplete-vertical by Omar Antolín Camarena]: Vertical completion system based on Icomplete.
-Icomplete-vertical is only needed for Emacs 27, built-in on Emacs 28.
+  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI (development [discontinued]).

   You can integrated Consult with special programs or with other packages in the wider Emacs ecosystem.
 You may want to install some of